-Represented by Schochor and Staton, P.A., a Montgomery County family was awarded $645,000 after a jury found a doctor had improperly cleared their 64-year-old husband and father of three for surgery that led to his death.
+Represented by Schochor, Staton, Goldberg, and Cardea, P.A., a Montgomery County family was awarded $645,000 after a jury found a doctor had improperly cleared their 64-year-old husband and father of three for surgery that led to his death.

 In October, 2013, the decedent visited his doctor for clearance to have elective back surgery.
 He had several risk factors for coronary artery disease and was under the care of a cardiologist for valvular heart disease.
 His usual doctor was out of the country and the decedent was seen by a physician who had never examined him before.
 As part of the assessment by the replacing physician, he underwent an electrocardiogram, which showed abnormal results.
 Despite the decedent’s history and the test result, the doctor cleared the 64-year-old man for surgery.

 Shortly after, the decedent had the elective back surgery and returned home that day.
 Later that evening, he was found dead at his home of causes related to his cardiac condition.

 Jonathan Goldberg, a partner with Schochor, Staton, Goldberg, and Cardea, P.A. who represented the family noted, “It’s obviously a very sad case and something that could have been avoided.”